antmicro/kenning/docs/source/kenning-flow.md

 # Creating applications with Kenning

-The [](kenningflow-api) allows running arbitrary sequence of processing blocks that provide data, execute models using Kenning existing classes and wrappers, and process results.
+The [](kenningflow-api) allows you to run an arbitrary sequence of processing blocks that provide data, execute models using existing Kenning classes and wrappers, and processes results.
-It can be used to quickly create applications with Kenning after optimizing the model and using it in actual use cases.
+You can use it to quickly create applications with Kenning after optimizing the model and using it in actual use cases.

-Kenning for runtime uses both existing classes, such as [](modelwrapper-api), [](runtime-api), and also dedicated [](runner-api)-based classes.
+Kenning for runtime uses both existing classes, such as [](modelwrapper-api), [](runtime-api), and dedicated [](runner-api)-based classes.
-The last family of classes are actual functional blocks used in [](kenningflow-api) that can be used for:
+The latter family of classes are actual functional blocks used in [](kenningflow-api) that can be used for:

-* Obtaining data from sources - [](dataprovider-api), for example iterating over files in the filesystem, grabbing frames from the camera or downloading data from remote source,
+* Obtaining data from sources - [](dataprovider-api), e.g. iterating files in the filesystem, grabbing frames from a camera or downloading data from a remote source,
-* Processing and delivernig the data - [](outputcollector-api), for example sending the results to the client application, visualizing model results in GUI, or storing the results in summary file,
+* Processing and delivering data - [](outputcollector-api), e.g. sending results to the client application, visualizing model results in GUI, or storing results in a summary file,
 * Running and processing various models,
-* Applying other actions, as additional data analysis, preprocessing, packing and more.
+* Applying other actions, such as additional data analysis, preprocessing, packing, and more.

-[](kenningflow-api) scenario definition can be saved in JSON file and then run using {{json_flow_runner_script}} script.
+A [](kenningflow-api) scenario definition can be saved in a JSON file and then run using the {{json_flow_runner_script}} script.

 ## JSON structure

-JSON configuration consist of list of dictionaries describing each [](runner-api)-based instance.
+JSON configuration consist of a list of dictionaries describing each [](runner-api)-based instance.

-Example [](runner-api) specification looks as follows:
+A sample [](runner-api) specification looks as follows:

 ```json
 {